 Privatisation of NMi

 During the 1980s, the government decided to concentrate on purely governmental tasks.
 It also felt that the expertise of the Department of Weights and Measures should be made more widely available to the private sector.
 Privatisation followed and the Nederlands Meetinstituut (the Netherlands Measurement Institute) – NMi was created on 1 May 1989.
 Later a split occurred between the certification institute NMi and the inspection body Verispect.
 The Dutch measurement standards are being maintained by VSL.
-Since 2017 NMi has been part of First Dutch Innovations; a Dutch enterprise that enhances the growth of innovative companies and brings new valorisations to the market.
+Since 2017 NMi has been part of FDI; a Dutch enterprise that enhances the growth of innovative companies and brings new valorisations to the market.

 In response to the concept of free trade in Europe, efforts were devoted to harmonising legal metrology regulations, which varied very widely from one country to another.
 The Non-Automatic Weighing Instruments (NAWI) Directive came into force in 1993.
 Once a measuring instrument had been approved by one of the European Union member states, it could then be marketed in all the other member states.
 This saved the time and money spent on duplicating the testing work, which used to be performed in each individual country.